 The exam normally takes place over two days.
-The marketing Ph.D. coordinators are responsible for setting the timing of the exam (usually end of June) and the selection of faculty to write exam questions.
+The marketing Ph.D. coordinators set the timing of the exam (usually the end of June) and the selection of faculty to write exam questions.
+Historically, faculty members who teach in the Marketing Ph.D. seminars write exam questions.
 The format of the questions is not constrained and may include open-book, closed-book and oral questions.
-Students who specialize in quantitative marketing are also expected to take and pass the qualifying exam in microeconomics and econometrics.
+Students must pass the exam to continue in the Ph.D. program.